Showing posts with label reno parks. Show all posts

 History

-Phillip and Annie Callahan Park is a hidden gem honoring the Callahan family, who donated 25 acres for its creation.
-The park's history dates back to Nevada’s early settlement, particularly during the Comstock Lode boom in nearby Virginia City.
-Matthew Callahan arrived in 1863 from England, establishing a brickyard that supplied bricks for significant local structures.
-When demand for bricks declined, the family shifted to dairy farming in Galena, producing a variety of crops and fruits.
+Phillip and Annie Callahan Park is a hidden gem honoring the Callahan family who donated 25 acres for its creation.
+The park’s history ties back to Nevada’s early settlement days during the Comstock Lode boom in nearby Virginia City.

-Phil Callahan, Matthew’s son, helped establish a school in Galena using materials from their land.
-The historic Galena Creek Schoolhouse, now part of the park and listed on the National Register of Historic Places, was once home to Nevada's famous poet Joanne de Longchamps.
-Today, as you explore the park, you can appreciate its serene beauty while reflecting on its rich history.
+His son Phil Callahan later helped establish a school in Galena using materials from their own land.
+The historic Galena Creek Schoolhouse now part of the park and listed on the National Register of Historic Places once served as the home of Nevada poet Joanne de Longchamps.

 Notes